 The state of your gut microbiome is suspected to be responsible for the level and amount of serotonin produced.

 If your gut bacteria influence the production of serotonin, it may determine your daily mood and happiness.
 This process may occur in combination with other external factors, such as work stress.

 The gut microbiome also influences the biological processes of serotonin.

-In a study conducted on stools of children, the short fatty acid chains produced by gut microbiome activities on food protected the children from the early onset of type 1 diabetes.
+In a study conducted on children's stools, the short fatty acid chains produced by gut microbiome activities on food protected the children from the early onset of type 1 diabetes.2

-Another human and animal study confirmed different alterations in the intestinal microbiome may be responsible for biological processes that result in the onset of type 1 diabetes.
+Another human and animal study confirmed different alterations in the intestinal microbiome may be responsible for biological processes that result in the onset of type 1 diabetes.3

 This recent research shows that your gut microbiome can play a huge role in managing type 1 and type 2 diabetes.